borisdj/CsCodeGenerator/README.md

 IndentType: `None, Single, Double, Triple, Quadruple`

 For more complex code with indented IF segments specific Indent value should be set (in a loop) for all internal elements.

-[![NuGet](https://img.shields.io/npm/l/express.svg)](https://github.com/borisdj/CsCodeGenerator/blob/master/LICENSE)
+Package targets .NET Standard 2.0 so can be used both with .NetFramework and .NetCore / .Net (new unified) [![NuGet](https://img.shields.io/npm/l/express.svg)](https://github.com/borisdj/CsCodeGenerator/blob/master/LICENSE)

 Also take a look into others packages:</br>